 The Saint Louis Brewery, Inc.

 Ulrike K. Schlafly studied law at the universities of Geneva, Munich, and Cologne and is currently an international consultant for The Saint Louis Brewery, Inc., maker of Schlafly Beer, the largest American-owned brewery in St. Louis.
-She is the Founder and Director of the St. Louis Eric M. Warburg Chapter of the American Council on Germany.
-She is a member of the cabinet of the Alexis de Tocqueville Society of the United Way of Greater St. Louis; President of The Garden Club of St. Louis; and President of the Many Options Investment Syndicate.
-She is also a member of the Atlantik-Brücke in Berlin, and of The Garden Club of America and currently serves on the Admissions Committee of The GCA.
+She is the Founder and Director of the St. Louis Eric M. Warburg Chapter of the American Council on Germany and a member of the Atlantik-Brücke in Berlin.
+She is the former President of The Garden Club of St. Louis, an affiliate of The Garden Club of America and currently serves on the Admissions Committee of The GCA.
 She serves on the board of Women at the Kemper Art Museum at Washington University and is a member of the University’s Women’s Society.